Where you can target shoot in Michigan

 - Staffed ranges have range officers on site, set hours and seasons, and often (not always) charge a small daily fee — some DNR-staffed ranges have no shooting fee, while partner-operated ranges set their own.
 Many offer rifle, pistol, shotgun (clay/trap), and archery.

-- Unstaffed ranges are more basic and self-service — you follow the posted rules and supervise yourself.
+- Unstaffed ranges are more basic and self-service.
+Shooters are responsible for following the posted rules.

 Because hours, fees, services, seasons, and staffing vary by location — and ranges sometimes close for weather or repairs — use the DNR's live range directory and check the specific range's page before you drive out.
 A Recreation Passport may be needed at ranges located inside state parks or recreation areas.